Eurydia/notes-on-clean-programming-language/content/Cleanpedia/_content/Primitive Types/Integer Type.md

  13
 ```

-Integer literals constructed with octal notation may be written by prefixing octal digits with "`0`".
+Integer literals constructed with octal notation can be written by prefixing octal digits with "`0`".

 ```Clean
 // Language: Clean